datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

 <Alert severity="success">

-**Congratulations!** You successfully configured the service to work with the Consul Connect sidecar proxy.
+**Congratulations!** You successfully configured the service to work with Consul's Connect sidecar/proxy.

 </Alert>

 ## Environment variables

-The Consul Connector can be configured with the following environment variables.
+The Ambassador Consul Connector can be configured with the following environment variables.
 The defaults will be best for most use-cases.

 | Environment Variable               | Description                                                                                                                                                                                           | Default                                              |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|